 CRPF DIG charged with throwing hot water on jawan; inquiry ordered

-Enraged at having burnt his mouth, a DIG-rank CRPF officer apparently threw hot water on the face of the jawan who had served it to him, prompting the force to order an inquiry into the incident, officials said on Wednesday.
+Enraged at having burnt his mouth upon drinking hot water served to him by a jawan, a DIG-rank CRPF officer allegedly threw it on his face, prompting the force to order an inquiry, officials said on Wednesday.
 The purported incident took place on Tuesday at the Central Reserve Police Force (CRPF) recruit training centre in Bihar's Rajgir district.

+The jawan has been admitted to a local hospital.
+When contacted by PTI, Tripathi said as the inquiry is underway it will not be proper on his part to comment on the "one-sided story" in circulation.

-Tripathi did not respond to phone calls and SMS sent to him.
-Officials said a preliminary inquiry by an Inspector General (IG)-rank officer of the force has been ordered and prima facie it looks to be a case of "accident".
+Officials said a preliminary inquiry by an Inspector General (IG)-rank officer of the force has been ordered.
+Prima facie it looks to be a case of "accident" and spilling of hot water when the altercation between the two happened, they said.

-The inquiry report, along with specific recommendations, is expected by January 10 only after which the exact sequence of events and culpability could be established, they said.
-An association of ex-paramilitary officials said the jawan "is being pressurised to give statement that the burn injuries were due to spilling of boiled water from the flask".
+However, the inquiry report, along with specific recommendations, is expected by January 10 only after which the exact sequence of events and culpability could be established, they said.
+An association of ex-paramilitary officials said the jawan "is being pressured to give statement that the burn injuries were due to spilling of boiled water from the flask".

 "The constable is not being allowed to speak to his family members and colleagues.
 His mobile phone has been snatched by senior officers," the confederation of ex-paramilitary forces personnel welfare association said.
-PTI NES DPB DPB
+PTI NES NES TIR NSD

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)